Global-Policy-Lab/gpl-covid/README.md

 ```

 ## Data Documentation
-A detailed description of the epidemiological and policy data obtained and processed for this analysis can be found [here](https://www.dropbox.com/scl/fi/8djnxhj0wqqbyzg2qhiie/SI.gdoc?dl=0&rlkey=jnjy82ov2km7vc0q1k6190esp).
-This is a live document that may be updated as additional data becomes available.
-For a version that is fixed at the time this manuscript was submitted, please see the link to our paper at the top of this README.
-A description of the variables appearing in `data/processed/[adm]/[country]_processed.csv` is available in [data/raw/multi_country/data_dictionary.xlsx](data/raw/multi_country/data_dictionary.xlsx)
+A detailed description of the epidemiological and policy data obtained and processed for this analysis can be found in the Supplementary Information associated with the article linked at the top of this README.
+A description of the variables appearing in `data/processed/[adm]/[country]_processed.csv` is available in [data/raw/multi_country/data_dictionary.xlsx](data/raw/multi_country/data_dictionary.xlsx).
+The epidemiological and policy data sources for all countries are listed in [data/raw/multi_country/data_sources.xlsx](data/raw/multi_country/data_sources.xlsx).

 ## Replication Steps